 Now that finals are underway, please do not forget to return your study aids to the Academic Success Resource Library, Rm 212.
 Also, donations of any study materials are always greatly appreciated!

 The Brandeis Academic Fellow Applications are now available, and attached here!

 Service as a Brandeis Academic Fellow is an academic honor, and an excellent talking point on your professional resume.
 In addition, work as a Fellow is a great opportunity to help other law students while reducing your student loan amount.
 As a Fellow, you will also have an opportunity to keep your knowledge of Contracts fresh in preparation for the Bar Exam.
 In addition, you will likely develop a professional relationship with the Academic Success Program Director and the professor teaching your group’s Contracts class, building great referral sources for letters of recommendation, etc. For further information, review the Brandeis Academic Fellow FAQs attached here.

 Application packets must be turned in to Laura Grubbs, Academic Success Program Director, by May 31, 2014.
 However, you may submit your application anytime after you have registered for classes for Fall 2014.
-Applications will be reviewed on a rolling basis and potential candidates will be invited to interview beginning April 10, 2014.
+Applications are now being reviewed and potential candidates will be invited to interview on a rolling basis.

 If you have any questions, please contact Director Grubbs at firstname.lastname@example.org or (502) 852-1477.

 Justice Louis Dembitz Brandeis and his wife Alice Goldmark are buried in front of the law school.
 A tradition has developed over the years of students placing coins and Animal Crackers over the Brandeis’ grave markers during the final exam period to ensure good luck.